Execut3/CTF/Participated-CTF/2016/InternetWache/web/web90/README.md

 ##TexMaker-Solution:

-By viewing the given webpage, we will see a form that takes LATEX commands from use and generate corresponded pdf to our inputs.
+By viewing the given webpage, we will see a form that takes LATEX commands from us and generate corresponded pdf to our inputs.

 ![Image of 1]